-It kinda comes down to how long you intended to run on the treadmill, but both treadmills employ industrial steel for the frame to provide a durable and longevity base for the entire unit.
+It kinda comes down to how long you intend to run on your treadmill, but both treadmills employ industrial steel for the frame to provide a durable and longevity base for the entire unit.
 However, the real difference lies in the materials used in the finishing details.

 Sole put a lot more care in using materials that feel more durable and are much nicer to the touch with the F63 than Bowflex did with the BXT6.
 And while it may sound like a relatively minor difference, it's something that seriously starts to pop out at you a few months into your ownership experience.

 Which Model Offers More Features?

 At the end of the day, both the F63 and the BXT6 are relatively comparable in terms of their key offerings.
 However, the BXT6 does let go of a few staple creature comforts in favor of what they market as "interactive" features and putting a definite accent on the portability of this treadmill.